Randgalt/expressive-java/README.md

 can auto-generate these so I’ve used it here to match Scala.

 The major thing missing in this Java 15 attempt is, of course, Scala’s case-match.
-Future versions of Java will add support for something similar but for now I’ve had to use Java 15’s [new pattern matching for instance of](https://openjdk.java.net/jeps/375).
+Future versions of Java will add support for something similar but for now I’ve had to use Java 15’s [new pattern matching for instanceof](https://openjdk.java.net/jeps/375).

-Java 15 is also missing a builtin Pair class.
+Java 15 is also missing a built-in Pair class.
 With records, however, this is very easy to create.
 Java also does not support type aliases.
 It’s unlikely Java will add support for this.
-Thus, the Scala examples `Environment` and `Name` cannot be duplicated.
+Thus, the Scala example’s `Environment` and `Name` cannot be duplicated.

-These caveats aside, the Java 15 is not too bad.
+These caveats aside, the Java 15 attempt is not too bad.
 Once we get Java’s version of pattern matching it will be possible to write a near perfect duplication of this Scala example.

 ## Java 8 Attempt